 A village elder expressed thanks: “The church is always concerned about the need of people and works hard for a brilliant life for the community.”

-There, indeed, is a thread that runs through Gospel for Asia’s stories of toilets: The pastor of the church in this village or that hamlet seems to be the catalyst for health improvement.
+There, indeed, is a thread that runs through GFA World’s stories of toilets: The pastor of the church in this village or that hamlet seems to be the catalyst for health improvement.

 Organizations Tackling the Sanitation Crisis